Return to articles

 • Fiber: 10-12 milliseconds

 For comparison, satellite Internet latency is typically around or above 600 milliseconds.
-You can slightly reduce latency on satellite Internet by using an ethernet cable instead of WiFi, closing all other programs and downloads, and rebooting your router.
+You can slightly reduce latency on satellite Internet by using an Ethernet cable instead of WiFi, closing all other programs and downloads, and rebooting your router.

 Data Caps